 - Select File | Export.
 Select Create a Video.

 - Specify the size and quality of the video.
-Standard or HD should be acceptable for student use.
+Standard (480p) is recommend to ensure low-bandwidth viewing.

 - Specify that you want to Use Recorded Timings and Narrations.

 - Select MPEG-4 Video under Save as Type.

 - Specify the desired location for the saved file and click Save.